 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Iowa State University is a good choice for students pursuing a Food Science Technology degree.
 Food science tech majors from Iowa State University receive an earnings boost of approximately 0.7% over the average earnings of food science technology majors.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 Every student who is interested in Food Science Technology has to check out University of Minnesota - Twin Cities.
 This school is among the largest schools in Minnesota.

 University of Missouri - Columbia is among your top options if you're planning on studying Food Science Technology.
-The surrounding area of a big city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.
+With over 20,000 students, University of Missouri - Columbia is among the biggest schools in the nation.

 It's difficult to beat Kansas State University if you want to pursue Food Science Technology as a major.
 Prefer a sizable student body?
 This school has over 20,000 students on campus.